-My preschooler and I recently spent a string of chilly gray days visiting these nine local coffee cafes to give you an idea of where you might bring your little one(s) for both a cozy indoor play space and a decent cup of joe.
+My preschooler and I recently spent a string of chilly gray days visiting these Twin Cities coffee shops to give you an idea of where you might bring your little one(s) for both a cozy indoor play space and a decent cup of joe.
 If you know of a similar place where kids can spread out in an area dedicated to them, please drop us a line.

 813 East 48th St., Minneapolis